LinkedIn Sales Navigator for AI Agencies: The Complete Guide to Finding and Converting Clients

 Layer 1: Industry and Company Filters

 Start with industry filters to select your target verticals.
 For most AI agency owners, you should be targeting 2–3 specific industries maximum — not "all industries."
 Narrow your company size to the range you actually work with.
 If your services are designed for 50–500 employee businesses, filter to that range.
-Outreach to 5,000-employee enterprises requires a completely different approach.
+Outreach to 5,000-employee enterprises requires a completely different approach, different stakeholders, and typically a different sales cycle.

 Layer 2: Role and Seniority Filters